norwytch/pitwaller/README.md

 **Embedding-space out-of-distribution detection, confidence tiering, and automated QA for classifiers.**

-Given a trained classifier and its training set, `pitwaller` scores each production input against the model's own feature space, sorts it into a confidence tier (HIGH / MED / LOW), and — when quality degrades — recommends the cheapest corrective action.
+Given a trained classifier and its training set, `pitwaller` scores each production input against the model's own feature space, sorts it into a confidence tier (HIGH / MED / LOW), and recommends the cheapest corrective action when quality degrades.
 The OOD and tiering core is substrate-agnostic: it works on any classifier's embeddings, whether image, text, or tabular.
 It depends on assumptions detailed in [Limitations](#limitations--when-to-use-this).

-## Does it work?
+## Results

-**Covariate shift — the case it is built for.** A sentiment classifier trained on movie reviews (Rotten Tomatoes), then fed product reviews (Amazon) as a shifted input domain with the same pos/neg labels.
+**Covariate shift: the case it is built for.** A sentiment classifier trained on movie reviews (Rotten Tomatoes), then fed product reviews (Amazon) as a shifted input domain with the same pos/neg labels.
 The embedding-space OOD score flags the shift that max-softmax is blind to:

 ```
 Detecting the shifted domain (AUROC, product vs movie):